httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 `key`
 : Identifies which signature from the response to sign.

-The value MUST contain the `sf-binary` representation of the signature value of the referenced request identified by the `key` parameter.
+The value is the `sf-binary` representation of the signature value of the referenced request identified by the `key` parameter.

 For example, when serving this signed request: